 Stamp Duty is the tax charged by the Government when you buy a home.
 The rate at which you'll pay the tax varies based on the price you pay for your new property.

 As a First Time Buyer, someone who has never owned a property or has not owned a primary residence for 3 years, there's no Stamp Duty on homes up to the value of £300,000, which could save you anywhere up to £5,000.
-If you're buying one of our homes between £300,000 - £500,000 you'll pay 5% of this amount.
+If you're buying one of our homes between £300,000 - £500,000 you will pay 5% on the amount of the purchase price in excess of £300,000.

 From the 1st April 2018 first time buyers in Wales will lose the exemption from Stamp Duty.
 It will be replaced by a new Land Transaction Tax and new tax rate bandings have been introduced.
 The higher zero tax threshold of £180,000 should benefit many first time buyers in Wales.